PoolingClient

 This function uses "xlsxwriter"

 as the excel writer engine by default.
-Customization is available by calling to_excel()
+Customization is available by calling on a instance instead.